-No, BPH (Benign Prostatic Hyperplasia) is a benign condition and unrelated to prostate cancer; however, it can greatly affect a man’s quality of life.
-BPH is NOT a type of cancer.
+No, BPH (Benign Prostatic Hyperplasia) is not a type of cancer.
+It is a benign condition, unrelated to prostate cancer, which can greatly affect a man's quality of life.

-If left untreated, BPH can lead to permanent bladder damage1.
+Yes, if left untreated, for some men there may be long-term risks.
+BPH can lead to permanent bladder damage1.
 When the bladder does not empty completely, the risk of developing urinary tract infections (UTIs) may increase2.
 Other serious problems can also develop over time, including bladder stones, blood in the urine, incontinence, or urinary retention2.

 The FDA-cleared UroLift System is the only treatment that uses the Prostatic Urethral Lift (PUL) procedure.
 The UroLift System treatment is a proven, minimally invasive approach for treating lower urinary tract symptoms due to benign prostatic hyperplasia (BPH) that can get men off BPH medications and avoid major surgery.
 The UroLift System’s permanent implants, delivered during a minimally invasive outpatient procedure, relieve prostate obstruction and open the urethra directly without cutting, heating, or removing prostate tissue.

 As with any medical procedure, individual results may vary.
 Speak with your urologist to see if the UroLift System treatment is right for you.
 Most common side effects are mild to moderate and include pain or burning with urination, blood in the urine, pelvic pain, urgent need to urinate and/or the inability to control the urge.
 Most symptoms resolve within two to four weeks after the procedure.

 The UroLift System consists of a delivery device and small permanent implants.

 The UroLift System does not keep someone from having future BPH treatments if they are necessary.